seborama/Camp2018-Security-TT/README.md

 ### Splunk Enterprise Security (aka "SES") Forwarder Credentials

-Once your instance of SES is running, log on to its Web UI.

 To enable the Minikube K8s cluster's Splunk instance to send events to SES's, you will need your SES Universal Forwarder credentials.

-In SES:
+Once your instance of SES is running, log on to its Web UI, and:

   - Click Apps in the menu bar at the top of the web page > Universal Forwarder
   - Click the 'Download Universal Forwarder Credentials' button, point number 3 (at time of writing).
   - This will download a file called `splunkclouduf.spl`.
 Keep it handy, you'll use it during set-up.

-## Set up instructions
+## Local set up instructions

-To set up the lab, run:
+To set up the lab on OSX, run:

 ```bash
 ./scripts/setup.sh